oracle-livelabs/oci/apps-cloud-adventure-cio/01-security/security.md

 Welcome to Oracle’s Cloud Adventure.
 This is a fresh and unique way to offer you a chance for hands-on experience of highly differentiated and specifically curated content of numerous vignettes that are typically encountered in accounting and finance.
 We hope you will enjoy today’s adventure exploring a complete and unified solution for the office of the CIO.

-Estimated Time: 15 minutes

 ### Objectives

 During this adventure, you will perform a time sensitive task of granting permissions to a user.

-## SCM: Extending Privileges to a User
+Estimated Time: 15 minutes

+Do not forget to answer the Adventure Check Point questions at the end of the exercise!

+## ERP

 1. During this adventure, you will perform a time sensitive task of granting permissions to a user.
 These are the steps you will perform: